Showing books by Maeve Binchy

 This beautiful softcover edition is in near fine condition, with only minimal shelf wear.
 The pages are tight, unmarked, and the book is tight, square, and in good condition.
 Evening Class is a bestselling novel by Irish author Maeve Binchy, first published in 1996.
 Like many of her books, it’s set in Dublin and focuses on a community of characters whose lives intertwine in unexpected ways.
 The story centers around a group of people who sign up for an Italian evening class.
 Each chapter focuses on a different character, gradually revealing how their stories connect and influence one another.
 It’s a hopeful tale about personal growth, and the surprising ways people can change each other’s lives.

-This beautiful softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
-The pages are tight, appear unread, and the book is tight, square, and unmarked.
+This lovely softcover edition is in fine condition, with no marks or tears and only minimal shelf wear.
+The pages are tight and unmarked, and the book remains clean, square, and well-kept.
 The Lilac Bus & Dublin 4: Stories brings together two works by Maeve Binchy.
-The Lilac Bus (1984) follows eight people traveling from Dublin to Rathdoon each weekend, gradually revealing their personal struggles and secrets.
-Dublin 4 presents stories set across the city, exploring themes of family, relationships, and personal transformation.
-Rich in detail and emotion, these stories capture the essence of Irish life and human nature, a perfect read for fans of Maeve Binchy’s storytelling.
+The Lilac Bus (1984) follows eight travelers commuting each weekend from Dublin to Rathdoon, gradually revealing their private struggles and hidden stories.
+Dublin 4 (1982) offers four interconnected tales set across the city, exploring family, relationships, and personal change.
+Rich in detail and emotional depth, this collection captures the heart of Irish life and and reflects Binchy’s warm, perceptive storytelling.

 This beautiful softcover edition is in good condition, with no marks or tears and only minimal shelf wear.
 The pages are tight, unmarked, and the book is tight, square, and unmarked.
 Echoes is a novel set in the fictional seaside town of Castlebay, Ireland, spanning the years 1950 to 1962.
 It traces the intertwined lives of three families,the affluent Powers, the struggling O'Briens, and the enigmatic Doyles.
 Through their stories, the novel explores themes of social class, ambition, and the intricacies of human relationships, delving into the lasting impact of personal choices and the weight of societal expectations.